 Brussels has an international airport with many airlines operating cheap flights to the city.

 If you are travelling from within Europe you can reach Brussels by train on the comfortable and fast Eurostar and Thalys rail networks.
-If budget is your priority, cheap long-distance buses to Brussels are operated by Eurolines and FlixBus.
+Cheap long-distance buses to Brussels are operated by Eurolines and FlixBus.

 There are plenty of ways to visit this city and enjoy all the unusual things to do in Brussels.